Italian Cream Cake

 • Finely Chopped Pecans

 Pay close attention to detail here.
 Baking is a science and there really is a method to my madness.
 Here is an overview of how to do it.
-Scroll to the recipe below for more detailed instructions.
+Don’t forget to scroll to the recipe below for more details.

-• Divide the egg yolks from the whites.
+• Separate the eggs.
+Divide the egg yolks from the whites.
 You will need both.

 • Prep.
 Line the bottom of three 8-inch cake pans with parchment paper and grease the sides thoroughly.
 Preheat oven to 350°F.

-• Combine the flour, baking soda, and salt.
+• Mix the dry ingredients.
+Combine the flour, baking soda, and salt.

-• Beat the butter, shortening, sugar, and extracts until light and fluffy.
+• Cream the butter.
+Beat the butter, shortening, sugar, and extracts until light and fluffy.

-• Whip the egg whites on high speed until stiff peaks form.
+• Whip the egg whites.
+Use high speed until stiff peaks form.

-• Fold the egg whites into the batter along with coconut and toasted pecans.
+• Finish the cake batter.
+Fold the egg whites into the batter along with coconut and toasted pecans.

 • Bake.
 Divide the batter evenly between the cake pans and bake for 25-30 minutes.